pg2455/pg2455.github.io/_posts/2025-07-01-many-faces-single-llm.md

 > *"I am Richard Feynman, and here's how I explain the theory of relativity..."*

 In this case, the LLM is **writing to its own contextual support** to improve its performance.
-This mirrors how agents delegate tasks to specialized sub-agents—essentially, **same LLM, different prompts**.
+This mirrors how agents delegate tasks to specialized sub-agents; essentially, **same LLM, different prompts**.
 This might as well be referred to as **Agent Calling**,  unless you explicitly model the workflow.

 > "other agents" are just creative reuses of the LLM with new instructions and context.